SDBrett/jekyllblog/_posts/2016-11-09-thoughts-vcdx-workshop.md

 The target for a VCDX workshop are people who are looking to submit a design within the next 12 months.

-If you&#8217;re at the point and feel that you have a design suitable for submittion, then attending a workshop can help you understand what is expected what can be a fault.
+If you';re at the point and feel that you have a design suitable for submittion, then attending a workshop can help you understand what is expected what can be a fault.